 The initial outlay can be quite steep (up to £35) depending on the country you need the Sim for, but this comes with some free credit.
-Of the providers included here, it offers the best rates for most European countries, the US and Australia, so overall you'll spend less overall.
+Of the providers included here, it offers the best rates for most European countries, the US and Australia, so you'll spend less overall.

 How big is the saving?
 Make five 10-minute calls back to the UK while in the US using a Vodafone Sim card (without any roaming bundles), and it'll cost £67.50.
-Make the same calls using a 0044 Sim card and it's just £4.60.
+Make the same calls using a 0044 USA Sim card and it's just £4.60.

 Anything else?
 There is also a global Sim option for those travelling to more than one country.
 You must make at least one call or send one text every six months.
 If you do not, your remaining credit will be lost.
 0044 only works in unlocked handsets.
-Micro Sims are also available.
+Micro and nano Sims are also available.

 If you're travelling to the US, it's not easy for non-residents to get local Sims (though you sometimes can via eBay), but UK2Abroad* offers a special US local Sim.